-The following filed income tax returns are open for examination with the applicable tax authorities: tax years 2018 through 2020 with the IRS; 2017 through 2020 with Ireland; 2019 through 2020 with the U.K.; 2017 through 2020 with Singapore; 2019 and 2020 with Switzerland; and 2017 through 2020 with Australia.
+The following filed income tax returns are open for examination with the applicable tax authorities: tax years 2018 through 2020 with the IRS; 2017 through 2020 with Ireland; 2019 through 2020 with Hough 2020 with Switzerland; and 2017 through 2020 with Australia.
 We do not expect the resolution of these open years to have a significant impact on our consolidated statements of operations and financial condition.